Effective Date: September 13, 2014

 (10) Ensure that duties and responsibilities for keeping accountable records and for physical custody of inventories and systems thereto be segregated, to the extent possible, in order to minimize opportunities for unauthorized, fraudulent acts and to support internal controls.

 h.
-Measures to gauge the effectiveness of supply support and material management process improvement initiatives, logistics costs, logistics services, performance measures (metric), and self-assessments will be established.
-Standardization of measures is to be achieved to the extent possible.
+Ensure the use of measures to gauge the effectiveness of supply support and material management process improvement initiatives, logistics costs, logistics services, performance measures (metric), and self-assessments.
+Standardization of measures is to be achieved to the maximum extent possible.

-g.
-NPR 4100.xx, NASA Materials Inventory Management Manual.
+e.
+NPR 4100.1 NASA Materials Inventory and Management.

 b.
-Center Directors and the Director for Headquarters Operations are accountable for NASA supply support and material management at their respective Installations, are responsible for ensuring compliance with this NPD, and for placing appropriate supply support and material management requirements in contracts under their purview.
+Center Directors and the Director for Headquarters Operations are accountable for NASA supply support and material management at their respective installations, and they are responsible for ensuring compliance with this NPD and for placing appropriate supply support and material management requirements in contracts under their purview.
 In addition, Center Directors shall perform the following:

 (1) Appoint a Supply and Equipment Management Officer (SEMO).

 (3) Ensure that program/project directors under the Lead Enterprise concept are responsible for establishing supply support and management of material requirements for their programs/projects.